Tomb Raider: The Angel of Darkness: Development

 Among the goals of the team for The Angel of Darkness were to create more complicated puzzles and make the character of Lara Croft, together with the tone of the game, darker and more hard-edged.
 They also wished to compete with some of the newer action-adventure games on the market, which were providing heavy competition, and include gameplay ideas from Shenmue and the Metal Gear series.
 Many character movements were drawn from and based directly on movements made by real people, similar to later motion capture techniques, and the world design drew from various artists and elements of films from the likes of Luc Besson and David Fincher.
 Murti Schofield, who had previously worked with Core Design, was brought in to write the story and script.
 As part of writing the background for the organisations involved in the story, he researched historical secret societies and artefacts, and accurate translations of Latin text incorporated into the game.
 Schofield created the character Kurtis Trent upon a request for someone who could become the focus of a spin-off franchise.
 Core spent two years trying to reshape the franchise as well as writing a back story in the form of a book separated into multiple chapters, with The Angel of Darkness being the first of those chapters.
 According to Schofield, the early plan was for The Last Revelation character Jean-Yves to be the murder victim, but due to a controversy about the character's similarity to real-life archaeologist Jean-Yves Empereur, Jean-Yves was replaced with Von Croy and the story subsequently rewritten.

-In order to meet the deadline, areas of the game containing key narrative elements had to be cut; one of the losses was the explanation of how the character survived the events of The Last Revelation.
+In order to meet the deadline, areas of the game containing key narrative elements had to be cut; one of the losses was the explanation of how Lara survived the events of The Last Revelation.
 Among other concepts that needed to be cut were two further locations, character animations, sound bites, and unique gameplay elements involving Kurtis.
 The planned final confrontation in Cappadocia was reworked to take place in Prague.
 Some completed environmental assets also ended up being cut by mistake.
 Some of those elements were also deliberately left out by the team, who wished to bring them into planned sequels.
 Paris was intended to be a "freeform" with exploration and dialogue elements, but much of the planned content was removed, resulting in some surviving elements sounding and appearing bare or unfinished in the released product.
 The game was reportedly submitted eight times to Sony before its release.
 The PS2 version was the focus of development, with the PC port being an afterthought.
 The PC control scheme was created in a week just a month before the scheduled release.
 Staff later agreed that the game needed a further six to eight weeks to be finished, but the rush to publish the game denied them that time.